 The Company and audit and risk committee policy is to appoint external auditors who clearly demonstrate quality and independence.
-PricewaterhouseCoopers is the incumbent external auditor.
-It is PricewaterhouseCoopers policy to rotate audit engagement partners on listed companies at least every five years and in accordance with that policy a new audit engagement partner was introduced for the current financial year.
+Deloitte Touche Tohmatsu is the incumbent external auditor.
+It is Deloitte Touche Tohmatsu's policy to rotate audit engagement partners on listed companies at least every five years.